 This innovative practice-based research examines audience experience in Virtual Reality (VR).
 The research draws upon audio-visuals generated live and performed to a group in VR.
 This study fills a gap in current research being conducted around VR, as it pushes the envelope on ways in which live performance in VR impacts an audience, and investigates the affect of live content while immersed in the virtual space.
-This research is being supervised by Dr. Marianne Greated (Fine Art Course Leader, GSA) and Francis McKee (Director, CCA Glasgow).
-VR development is being done through a sponsorship with Solar Flare, formerly Inition London.
-The gestural audio interface is being developed by engineer Ross Flight.
+This research is being supervised by Dr. Marianne Greated (Head of Painting, GSA) and Francis McKee (Director, CCA Glasgow).
+VR development is being done through a sponsorship with Solar Flare Studios, formerly Inition London.
+The gestural audio interface is being developed by engineer Ross Flight and Vfx by Chris Speed.
 Earmarked to help analyse the findings are Dr David Luke (Breaking Convention UK), Dr Beatriz Calvo-Merino (University of London) and Professor Fiona Macpherson (Centre for the Study of Perceptual Experience - University of Glasgow).

 The goal of this project is to evoke an altered state experience, using technology as a vehicle for immersion.
 This work aims to create a meditative or contemplative encounter utilising sound, frequency, light and the colour spectrum.